 We live in a psychological age with numerous public conversations.
 Some of it is useful stuff for living.
 Some of it can be quite narcissistic.
 Popular psychology via the medium of glossy magazines or newspapers or social media is invariably self orientated and based on the reader being the centre of their own universe.
+Its glossy psychology has a lot to answer for in relation to how it has encouraged narcissism.
 Other people or relationships are expendable in the pursuit of ones own self identity.
 Victimhood and attaching oneself to some category of the marginalised also has currency in this present age.

 This blog is in two parts.
 It is in preparation for a short seminar requested on the subject of good mental health in workplace settings.

 My knowledge on this subject comes out of a lot of counselling over many years.
 It comes from clinical reflection and hearing thousands of cases in years past.
 It comes from clinical supervision where I’ve listened or had conversations with numerous peers around their cases.
 It comes from a lot of serious reading and working and writing training packages on behavioural therapy and the various genres of that subject.
 My reflections come from listening to clients and trying to understand from them what works and what doesn’t work.
 It comes from listening to people wiser than myself.
 This exercise is not meant to be exhaustive.
 But I intend adding to it as observations come to the fore front.
 Each of the collected themes will be an eventual blog in itself.

 I find myself frustrated with a lot of the material in the Mental Health space,not because it is necessarily misleading, nor has wrong intent.
 My issue with it is that it cannot be translated into practical actions or real life without sounding rather plastic no matter how well intentioned.
 Some of it can also be about making the mental health professional the hero or heroine who delivers the hidden knowledge about how to do life well.
 When some of the material is really the screaming obvious.

 This is a beginning.